AjaxR0/AjaxR0/README.md

 ## About me

 Hi, i don't know how you found my github but hello.
-I am AjaxR, a programmer and gamer whose objective is to achieve my goals in both hardware and software areas.
-I am currently on a professional IT course and i plan to keep following it and work afterwards.
+I am AjaxR gay and a toaster bye

 ## About my projects